NYUAppSec/appsec_hw2/README.md

 Remember to add the `LegacySite/fixtures/testdata.json` file to git so that it is available when you run your GitHub Actions workflow!

+### Submission
+If you’d like to submit this part, push the `hw2p1handin` tag with the following:

+    git tag -a -m "Completed hw2 part1." hw1p1handin
+    git push origin main
+    git push origin hw2p1handin

 ## Part 2: Encrypting the Database

 If you take a look at `GiftcardSite/settings.py`, you will notice a variable called `SECRET_KEY`.